Children's Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids

 This can happen anywhere: In the grocery line, on an airplane, in your neighborhood, on a nature hike.
 One never knows when the spark of a concept may find you.

-If you are interested in writing for young kids, talk to teachers about wha high make a good book for children.
-Then go and talk tot your friends, librarians, bookstore owners and, of course, children.
+If you are interested in writing for young kids, talk to teachers about what might make a good book for children.
+Then go and talk to your friends, librarians, bookstore owners, and, of course, children.
 Ask them what they care about.

 Ask them for book recommendations to jog your idea consideration even further.